 }

-now that we've made the call, let's see the result.
+Now that we've made the call, let's look at the results.

-- excerpt: This is a partial parse of the keyword within the content.
+- excerpt: This is a partial parsing of the content that contains the keyword.

-- meta: Gets the meta information within the content: for title, the first
+- meta: This retrieves meta information from the content.
+For title, it's the first

 h1